Music School (film)

-Music School is an upcoming Indian musical film made in Telugu and Hindi languages directed by Papa Rao Biyyala, starring Shriya Saran, Prakash Raj and Sharman Joshi in important roles.
+Music School is a 2023 Indian musical film made in Telugu and Hindi languages written and directed by Papa Rao Biyyala, starring Shriya Saran, Prakash Raj, Sharman Joshi, Ozu Barua and Gracy Goswami in important roles.
 The principal photography of the film started on 15 November 2021.
-The film has 12 songs, with 9 of them composed by Maestro Ilaiyaraaja.
+The film has 12 songs, with 9 of them composed by Ilaiyaraaja.
+The film was released on 12 May 2023.

-Summary
+Premise

-Music School is about the pressure applied by school systems and parents on children to continue with endless hours of studies, only studies.. thinking of making them doctors and engineers, thereby leaving no time for art and leisure activities for the students.
+Music School is about the pressure applied by school systems and parents on children to continue with endless hours of studies, only studies.
+Thinking of making them doctors and engineers, thereby leaving no time for art and leisure activities for the students.